Google Analytics 4 Integration

 2. Open your browser's Developer Console (F12)

-4. Use GA4's DebugView in real-time to see incoming events
+4. Use GA4 DebugView in real-time to confirm the events arrive in your property

 Note: Some WordPress caching or optimization plugins can interfere with GA4.
 Try disabling them temporarily or add GA4 scripts to their exclusion list.